Integrating robotics into a minimally invasive transforaminal interbody fusion workflow.

 Digital Object Identifier (DOI)

 Snyder, Laura A, "Integrating robotics into a minimally invasive transforaminal interbody fusion workflow."
 (2018).
-Neurosurgery Articles.
+Neurosurgery.
 721.